secretstartups/handbook/job-families/legal/paralegal/index.html.md

 The Paralegal, Privacy & Product works collaboratively with the Legal Privacy & Product team on a broad range of areas, including privacy, marketing and product.
 This team member also provides organizational and substantive support to the Legal team and builds out new systems and procedures as needed.

 #### Paralegal (Privacy & Product) Requirements
-* 5+ years paralegal experience at an international in-house legal department
+* 5+ years paralegal experience at an international in-house legal department.
 * CIPP certification preferred.
 * Strong written and verbal communication. and organizational and analytical skills.
 * Ability to adapt and willingness to work on a variety of matters.